 - It would be best if you built a contingency plan for mistakes.
 Often, the job scope increases due to errors or setbacks.

 - It would be best if you did not eat the cost of scope creep.
 Instead, be courageous and ask for additional payment when more work is requested.

 - You must charge for any additional services the client requests.
 Please don’t throw them in for free to make a good impression or to avoid awkward conversations.

 - You must regularly manage your team to know how they perform against the job’s budget.
 The best measurement is the percentage of the fee used to date.

 - It would help if you did a post-mortem calculation of your margin compared to your original estimate.

 - You must fix the breakdowns in the process.
 Otherwise, you’re counting on luck and divine intervention to survive.

 - Learning how to price services for your business isn’t magic.
 Instead, it’s about math and managing the path to profitability.

 Learning to price services for your business doesn’t have to hurt your bottom line while you figure it out.
-Instead, a professional business coach can help you cut down on trial and error to ensure you’re on the right track for profit growth.
-So please fill out my contact form, and let’s discuss your pricing strategy.
+Instead, a professional business coach can help you reduce trial and error to ensure you’re on the right track for profit growth.
+So please fill out my contact form and discuss your pricing strategy.